 With older cats and those who have been exclusively outdoors, you need a bit more patience.
 Fortunately, it shouldn’t be too much of a challenge, and your feline should quickly catch on.
 Here are some helpful tips on how to train a cat to use the litter box:

 - Choose your litter box carefully.
 You want your pet to feel comfortable—perhaps pick one with lower sides and lots of space.
 This way, they can easily get in and out, and they’ll have room to turn around, dig, and squat.

-- Have at least two boxes for them to use.
+- Have multiple litter boxes for them to use.
 Place one near the door and the other in a secluded spot, like behind a plant.
 This way, they’ll see one before going outside (the usual litter box), and slowly get used to going indoors.